HackIllinois/submissions-guidelines/create/CONTRIBUTING_TEMPLATE.md

 ## Short Links to Important Resources:
 * docs: handbook / roadmap (you'll learn more about this in the roadmapping session)
 * bugs: issue tracker / bug report tool
-* comms: forum link, developer list, IRC/email
+* communcations: forum link, developer list, IRC/email, Slack, etc.
 ## Testing
-## Develeopement Environment details
+## Development environment details

 ## How to submit changes: Pull Request protocol etc.
-_What might people expect in a response from the team_
+_What people might expect in a response from the core devs_

 ## How to report a bug:
 * Templates: